r-lib/pkgdown/tests/testthat/_snaps/check.md

       Error in `check_missing_topics()`:
       !
 All topics must be included in reference index x Missing topics: ?
-      i Either add to _pkgdown.yml or use @keyword internal
+      i Either add to _pkgdown.yml or use @keywords internal

 # fails if article index incomplete